xendit/xendit-java/README.md

 ####Gradle

-Add this line in your `build.gradle`
+Add these lines in your `build.gradle`
 ```
 ...
 repositories {